Vegan Sourdough Waffles with Spelt Flour

 Instructions

-- Add the flour, coconut sugar, cinnamon, and salt to a large bowl and whisk until combined.340 grams spelt flour*, 2 tablespoons coconut sugar, 1 teaspoon cinnamon, 1/4 teaspoon sea salt
+- Add the flour, coconut sugar, cinnamon, and salt.
+Whisk again until just combined and no streaks of flour remain in the bowl.340 grams (2 ¼ cups) spelt flour*, 2 tablespoons sugar, 1 teaspoon cinnamon or vanilla extract, ¼ teaspoon fine sea salt

 I’ve really gotten into sourdough this year & I found a brand new waffle iron at goodwill so I needed a vegan sourdough recipe- this is the first one I tried because I didn’t want to mess with flax eggs.
 It is SOO good!
 I’ve made it several times now.
 I am cooking for one, so I love that the batter can sit in the fridge multiple days & I can just scoop out as needed (I do add a little more water or soy milk if it gets too thick).
 Last time I accidentally added twice the amount of sourdough discard and it turned out great.